OSGConnect/connectbook/generate-add-sshkey.md

 ![alt text](https://raw.githubusercontent.com/OSGConnect/connectbook/master/images/puttygen_ssh_key.png "PuttyGen SSH Window")

-#### Git Bash
+### Git Bash

 Follow the instructions here to generate keys:

 https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/#platform-windows

-#### Other clients
+### Other clients

 If you are unsure how to generate a SSH-key with your preferred Windows SSH client, please contact the Helpdesk.

-## Add SSH-key to login nodes
+# Add SSH-key to login nodes

-You can add your new SSH public key to the login nodes by copy-pasting in "/home/username/.ssh/authorized_keys" or by adding the key on the OSG Connect website.
+You can add your new SSH public key to the login nodes by adding the public key to your Globus profile on the OSG Connect website or by copy-pasting it into `/home/<your_osg_connect_username>/.ssh/authorized_keys`.
+Detailed instructions are below.

-### OSGConnect Website (Preferred)
+## OSGConnect Website (Preferred)

 To add your public key to the Globus Online interface:

 1. Go to www.osgconnect.net

-2. Go to "Update Profile"
+2. Go to "Update Profile" under your username

 3. Click on "Manage SSH and X.509 keys".